uhawaii-system-its-ti-iam/hashicorp-vault-docker-image/README.md

 ## Vault Setup and Startup

-- **Be sure to save the unseal key and root token.**
+- For development only 1 unseal key is required, rather than the usual 2-3.
 - The vault needs to be unsealed upon initialization, after a service restart, or if it has been manually sealed.
+- The vault must be unsealed before the UI will be operational.
 - The root token is not required to add and access secrets.
-It is used to configure the vault, set up policies, enable authentication methods and secret engines. **However, it is needed to use the UI to manage the vault.**
+It is used to configure the vault, set up policies, enable authentication methods and secret engines.

-- For development only 1 unseal key is required, rather than the usual 2-3.
+The following can be executed from within docker desktop.
+- navigate to the "containers" menu
+- select the stack "hashicorp-vault-docker-image"
+- expand it in order to select the image "groupings-vault".
+- the "Logs" menu is the default, select the "Exec" menu to access the container's command prompt enter the following:

     vault operator init -key-shares=1 -key-threshold=1
     vault operator unseal <Unseal_Key>

-# Security and Configuration
+Be sure to save the unseal key and root token for later use.

+Ensure that the key-value secrets engine is installed:

+    vault login
+    vault secrets enable -path=secret kv-v2
+    vault secrets list

-## Set Up the Vault
+## Store the Grouper API Password

-Create the Unseal Key, the Root Token, and open the vault.

-    docker exec -it vault sh
-    vault operator init
-    vault operator unseal <Unseal_Key>

-The vault must be unsealed before the UI will be operational.
+Replace the sample password with the actual password.

+    vault kv put secret/uhgroupings grouperClient.webService.password=samplepwd
+    vault kv get -format=json secret/uhgroupings

 ## Access Vault via the Web Interface